Kid’s Activities

-Vision actually develops best by incorporating many gross and fine motor activities for young children.
-(With minimal TV, computer and hand held electronic games needed!)
+Vision actually develops best when young children are exposed to a variety of large and fine motor activities.
+(With minimal time spent on TV, computer, hand held electronic games or phones!)

 As a Developmental Optometrist, Dr. Lori Smith encourages young children to experience a lot of movement activities involving eyes, hands and feet.